 Making the most of the online marketplace revolution

 Today’s customer expectations are higher – in terms of price, ease of purchase, ease of return, and quality of delivery – all need to be seamless and flawless.
 Moving into new marketplaces is complex and can be messy if not approached correctly.
-This article from Luzern will look at why brands need a complete go-to-market strategy to expand beyond Amazon into more specific, target marketplaces.By Alan Chester, VP of eCommerce at Luzern.
+This article from our VP of eCommerce, Alan Chester, will look at why brands need a complete go-to-market strategy to expand beyond Amazon into more specific target marketplaces.By Alan Chester, VP of eCommerce at Luzern.

 It is a great time to be a consumer